 Stick to a Word Count If You're Writing for Children

 For children under five, kid's books normally are at or under a thousand words.
-Five hundred words is better.
+Five hundred words are better.
 Make every word and sentence count.
-For older children you can write more up to fifteen hundred to two thousand five hundred words.
+For older children, you can write more up to fifteen hundred to two thousand five hundred words.
 If you are writing a chapter book for middle school children or teenagers than less than twenty thousand words is optimal.

 Remember, to break up your children's book into chapters with interesting chapter titles.
 And don't forget a picture says a thousand words; therefore, your children's book must be illustrated by a professional.
 If you are gifted, you may illustrate your own children's books and save yourself heaps of time.

 Make Sure Your Story Has a Moving Climax